unchartedsoftware/plog/README.md

 	log.SetLevel(log.WarnLevel)

-	log.Debug("This is a debug level log, I will be ignored") log.Info("This is an info level log, I will be ignored too") log.Warn("This is a warn level log, you will see me") log.Error("This is an error level log, you will see me too") }
+	log.Debug("This is a debug level log, I will be ignored") log.Info("This is an info level log, I will be ignored") log.Warn("This is a warn level log, you will see me") log.Error("This is an error level log, you will see me")

+	// create logger instance
+	logger := log.NewLogger()
+	logger.SetLevel(log.ErrorLevel)
+	logger.Debug("This is a debug level log, I will be ignored") logger.Info("This is an info level log, I will be ignored") logger.Warn("This is a warn level log, I will be ignored") logger.Error("This is an error level log, you will see me") }
 ```